Latest Updates (Blog)

 Enfield from the River

-- Project IONA AssestsDuring Fall 2017 at Umass Amherst I enrolled to a Game Design class at Hampshire College.
+- Project IONA AssestsDuring Fall 2017 at Umass Amherst I enrolled into a Game Design class at Hampshire College.
 I participated in the Art Team were I work on creating UI Textures and Icons.
 The Game was created in Unity by Three other groups to produce the App Game Project IONA.
-See the Assets created by me and other great Artists in Action on your Mobile AppStore. https://itunes.apple.com/us/app/project-iona/id1325653256?mt=8 https://play.google.com/store/apps/details?id=net.projectiona.projectiona&hl=en
+See the Assets created by me and other great Artists in Action on your Mobile AppStore.
+(Update 2022) The following download links are now dead.
+To get the direct file please go to the depository on this site. https://grstudios.net/project-iona/ https://itunes.apple.com/us/app/project-iona/id1325653256?mt=8 https://play.google.com/store/apps/details?id=net.projectiona.projectiona&hl=en

 - 2D Superimposed Test